Low ink warnings / No printing allowed

 As the electronics in the Canon ink cartridge and the printer communicate with each other, the printer may incorrectly identify an ink cartridge as empty or non-functional, and printing will not be allowed.
 Typically, the printer’s Power/Ink level light will be blinking or an error message may be displayed (i.e. “Ink Has Run Out”) during the error condition.

-To reset the Canon 245, 245XL, 246 or 246XL ink low alert condition (blinking ink lamps/error code) perform the following ink reset procedure:
+To reset the Canon 245, 245XL, 246 or 246XL cartridge’s ink low alert condition (blinking or illuminated ink lamps) perform the following ink reset procedures:

 Standard Ink Level Reset Procedure: